Disney Tsum Tsum Festival: Marketing

 Disney Tsum Tsum Festival was announced in February 2019, during a Nintendo Direct presentation.
 The game was released in Japan on October 10, which also saw the release of a Nintendo Switch bundle featuring a limited edition Tsum Tsum-themed console, dock, and Joy-Con (with a Mickey Mouse head-shaped Home button on the Joy-Con R); the Disney Tsum Tsum Festival game, and a code for downloadable content featuring alternate "Festival" versions of the Stitch, Mickey Mouse, Minnie Mouse, and Winnie the Pooh Tsum Tsums (which are featured on the Switch console and dock).

 Reception

 Disney Tsum Tsum Festival received mixed to positive reception from critics, with an aggregated review score of 63 on Metacritic based on fourteen reviews.

+Disney Tsum Tsum Festival was the best selling title in Japan for 7–13 October 2019.
+It was the 12th best selling game in Japan for the week of 28 October 2019 to 3 November 2019.
+Disney Tsum Tsum Festival was the 13th best selling game during 30 December to 5 January.
+The game was the 17th best selling game in Japan between 6–12 January 2020.